 Eagle Mountain Lake is a 9,200-acre reservoir on the Trinity River in Tarrant and Wise counties northwest of Fort Worth - a Fort Worth-area lake with dense residential and marina development.
 The conditions at Eagle Mountain Lake set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Construction on Eagle Mountain Lake requires understanding the reservoir's specific operating regime - a Fort Worth-area lake with dense residential and marina development.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Permits from the reservoir authority and Army Corps are required for all dock and shoreline construction.
+Shore Protect Team handles all required coordination for construction on these reservoirs.

 Shore Protect Team provides Erosion Control Services in Eagle Mountain Lake, TX.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team provides shoreline erosion control, dock and pier construction, retaining wall installation, and bank stabilization for waterfront properties on Eagle Mountain Lake in Tarrant County northwest of Fort Worth.
 Eagle Mountain Lake is a reservoir on the West Fork of the Trinity River operated by the Tarrant Regional Water District for water supply and recreation - it serves as a water supply source for the Fort Worth metropolitan area and is surrounded by densely developed residential waterfront communities and marinas.
 The lake's suburban Fort Worth location and water supply designation create specific regulatory considerations for waterfront construction throughout the Tarrant County shoreline.